 - Luiss service quality survey which, through the periodic collection of statistical data and information, monitors the overall quality of the University.

-- User satisfaction forms to monitor specific initiatives introduced by the Library.
+- User satisfaction forms to monitor specific Library services.

 - Annual report, Library service penetration index among the users, statistics on services offered.

-- Monthly statistics on circulation activities, services provided, asset acquisition, cataloguing and management activities, and resource usage data.
+- Monthly statistics on circulation activities, services provided, asset acquisition, cataloguing and management activities, resource usage data and affluence.

 In addition, the Library periodically participates in national and international surveys that investigate and analyze major trends in the library sector.
-In particular, the Library has joined all census surveys promoted by MIUR and GIM (Inter-University Group for Monitoring University Library Systems).
+In particular, the Library has joined all census surveys promoted by MUR (Ministry of University and Research) and GIM (Inter-University Group for Monitoring University Library Systems).